microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

     * Open the project from your favorite IDE and navigate to infrastructure templates `./infra/templates` directory.
     * Manually delete template directories not needed for your enterprise.
+    * The CI/CD pipeline needs to detect a code change to run tests.
+Add a comment or extra line to a TF or Go file in order to force tests to run.
     > NOTE: Do not delete 'backend-state-setup' template!
 We also recommended keeping the 'az-hello-world' template as a starter template.
     * Commit the newly pruned project to your newly forked repo.
         ```bash